 This refers to an Act or Legislative Instrument (or part of one) that has been enacted or made but that has not yet come into force because its commencement date is in the future.

 An official version of legislation is legislation that is taken to correctly set out the text of legislation.
-In the courts, it will be taken to correctly state the law without any further proof of its accuracy.
+It will be taken by the Courts to correctly state the law without any further proof of its accuracy.
 See sections 16 and 18 of the Legislation Act 2012.
-Only PDFs of legislation that display the New Zealand Coat of Arms on the first page are official.
-The View whole version of an official Act or Legislative Instrument also displays the New Zealand Coat of Arms, but is not official.
+Only legislation that displays the New Zealand Coat of Arms on the front page is official.

-If the PDF of an Act or Legislative Instrument does not display the New Zealand Coat of Arms on its first page, it is not an official version and is provided for information only.
-See Status of legislation on this website: what is official.
+If the Act or Legislative Instrument does not display the New Zealand Coat of Arms on its front page, it is not an official version and is provided for information only.
+See Status of legislation on this website: what is official for more information about identifying official legislation.

 "Official" is not a term that is relevant to Bills or SOPs, because they are not enacted law.